Surbhigrewal/WheatCoordDB/README.md

 ## What it does

-WheatCoordDB converts any genomic position — QTL intervals, KASP marker positions, introgression breakpoints, or arbitrary regions — from IWGSC Chinese Spring RefSeq v2.1 coordinates to equivalent positions across 24 chromosome-scale wheat assemblies.
+WheatCoordDB converts any genomic position (QTL intervals, KASP marker positions, introgression breakpoints, or arbitrary regions) from IWGSC Chinese Spring RefSeq v2.1 coordinates to equivalent positions across 24 chromosome-scale wheat assemblies.
 Unlike gene-homology tools, WheatCoordDB supports continuous coordinate interpolation: any position, genic or intergenic, can be converted.

-Conversion uses ~94,000 orthologous gene anchors per assembly (projected by Liftoff) as reference points, with PCHIP spline interpolation at 1 kb resolution across all 21 wheat chromosomes.
+Conversion uses approximately 94,000 orthologous gene anchors per assembly (projected by Liftoff) as reference points, with PCHIP spline interpolation at 1 kb resolution across all 21 wheat chromosomes.
 An anchor density score is returned with every query as a confidence proxy.

 ---